Le Chiffre: 2006 film

 During the tournament, Obanno and his lieutenant (Michael Offei) break into Le Chiffre's hotel room, restrain his girlfriend Valenka (Ivana Miličević), and garrotte him with a cord.
 Le Chiffre asks for, and is granted one last chance to win their money back.
 After Bond kills Obanno and his bodyguards, French intelligence agent René Mathis (Giancarlo Giannini) arranges the blame to be placed on Le Chiffre's bodyguard Leo (Emmanuel Avena) by planting the bodies in the trunk of Leo's car.

 On the second day of the tournament, Le Chiffre initially outwits and bankrupts Bond, who cannot get additional funding approved by Vesper.
-However, Felix Leiter (Jeffrey Wright), a CIA agent sent to participate in the game, also in hopes of bankrupting Le Chiffre, agrees to bankroll Bond, on the condition that CIA is allowed to take Le Chiffre in afterwards.
+However, Felix Leiter (Jeffrey Wright), a CIA agent sent to participate in the game, also in hopes of bankrupting Le Chiffre, agrees to bankroll Bond, on the condition that the CIA be allowed to take Le Chiffre in afterwards.
 Desperate, Le Chiffre has Valenka spike Bond's drink with digitalis.
 Bond almost dies, but, thanks to an antitoxin kit in his car, a defibrillator, and Vesper's timely assistance, he is revived at the last moment and returns to the game.
 During the final round, Le Chiffre's full house bests the hands of Infante (Ade) and Fukutu (Tom So), the two players preceding him, but loses to Bond's straight flush.

 Le Chiffre kidnaps Vesper, forcing Bond to give chase, and leads him straight into a trap.
 Le Chiffre leaves Vesper, bound at the feet and hands, in the middle of the road, and Bond is forced to swerve to avoid hitting her and crashes his car.

 Semiconscious, Bond is stripped naked and bound to a chair with the seat removed.
 Le Chiffre proceeds to whip Bond in the testicles repeatedly with the knotted end of a ship's lanyard, each time demanding the password for the account into which the tournament winnings will be transferred.
 Bond refuses to give in, telling Le Chiffre that no matter what torture he is subjected to, he will not give up the password and that Le Chiffre's clients will find and kill him.
 Bond also asserts that if Le Chiffre kills him, he will have nowhere to hide.
 Le Chiffre counters that even if he does kill Bond and Vesper, MI6 will still give him asylum in exchange for information about his clients.
 When Bond continues to defy him, Le Chiffre brandishes a knife and prepares to castrate him, only to be interrupted by the sound of gunfire outside.
 Mr. White enters the room with a pistol in hand, having just killed Valenka and Kratt (Clemens Schick); Le Chiffre pleads for his life and promises to recover the lost funds, but White denounces him as untrustworthy and shoots him in the head, killing him.
 To date, he is the only main Bond villain to die before the film's final act.

 Le Chiffre is mentioned in the direct sequel, Quantum of Solace and is also seen in a background image inside MI6.